 Type 6 Lesions

 These lesions can appear in two forms.
 Here they can be seen emanating from the optic disc.
 Alternatively they can be seen in isolation in the peripheral fundus as demonstrated in the following question.
-They often are surrounded by a dark area of retina which most commonly is isolated to the lesion but in some occasions extend more peripheral.
+They often are surrounded by a dark area of retina which most commonly is isolated to the lesion but in some occasions, extend more peripheral.

-In all cases they appear underneath the retinal vasculature without causing and vessel change.
+In all cases, they appear underneath the retinal vasculature without causing and vessel change.
 Occasionally large lesions can contain pigmented areas as seen in the top left.